-For the past couple of years I have been working away on a new book called Speeches That Changed Canada, and it has just been released by publisher Fitzhenry & Whiteside.
-In the book, I have chosen speeches from 11 of Canada’s finest political orators beginning with John A. Macdonald’s arguing Confederation into being in 1865, and ending with Chief Joseph Gosnell’s powerful address in support of the Nisga’a Treaty in 1998.
+In Speeches That Changed Canada author and former MP Dennis Gruending has created a book that will be of interest to anyone who loves Canadian history, politics, literature and rhetoric.
+The book, released in April 2018 by Fitzhenry and Whiteside, will also be useful as a source and guide for teachers and students, and for anyone who writes speeches or delivers them.
+Dennis has chosen dramatic speeches from 11 of Canada’s finest political orators beginning with John A. Macdonald’s arguing Confederation into being in 1865, and ending with Chief Joseph Gosnell’s powerful address in support of the Nisga’a Treaty in 1998.